MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 ### Trusted Locations

 Saving files from the internet to a Trusted Location ignores the check for the Mark of the Web (MOTW) attribute and opens with VBA macros enabled.
 For example, a line of business application could send reports with macros on a recurring basis.
 If files with macros are saved to a Trusted Location, users won't need to go to the Properties for the file and select **Unblock** to allow the macros to run.
 Trusted Locations should be managed carefully and used sparingly.
+For more information, see [Trusted Locations for Office files](trusted-locations.md).

 ### Files on OneDrive or SharePoint